-Inside Tom Hanks and Rita Wilson's Love Story: 30 Years of Family, Travel, Foot Rubs and the Best Damn Support System Ever
+Inside Tom Hanks and Rita Wilson's Love Story: No Matter What, We'll Be With Each Other

 Barry King/WireImage

-But no matter how meant to be they seem in hindsight, Hanks is also self-aware enough to have admitted that it probably wouldn't have worked out if they had gotten together any earlier.
+But no matter how meant to be they seem in hindsight, Hanks is also self-aware enough to have admitted that it probably wouldn't have worked out if they had got together any earlier.

 "The success of our relationship was a matter of timing, maturity, and our willingness to have an intimate connection," he told Winfrey.
 "When I married Rita, I thought, 'This is going to require some change on my part.'
 I won't deny that providence was part of us finding each other, but our relationship isn't magic—the way it's shown in movies.
 In real life, our connection is as concrete as me sitting here.
 Not that marriage doesn't come close to being hell in a handbasket sometimes.
 But we both know that no matter what, we'll be with each other—and we'll get through it."